openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 documents at any time.
 It is inappropriate to use working drafts as reference material or to cite them other than as "work in progress"

-This working draft will expire on INSERT DATE HERE ON PULL REQUEST.
+This working draft will expire on 23 September 2015.

 ## Copyright

-Copyright (c) 2014 the persons identified as the document authors.
+Copyright (c) 2014-2015 the persons identified as the document authors.
 The work is licensed as per the [Creative Commons Attribution 3.0 Unported License] [CCLicense] in effect on the date of publication of this document.